raygun101/MarkupKit/README.md

     - (NSInteger)rowForCellWithValue:(nullable id)value inSection:(NSInteger)section;
     - (NSInteger)rowForCheckedCellInSection:(NSInteger)section

-The first method, `nameForSection:`, returns the name that is associated with a given section.
-The default implementation of this method returns `nil`.
-However, it is overridden by `LMTableView` to return the name of the given section, when set.
+The first method, `nameForSection:`, returns the name associated with a given section, or `nil` if the section does not have a name.
 The second method, `sectionWithName:`, returns the index of a named section.
 The third and fourth methods, `rowForCellWithValue:inSection:` and `rowForCheckedCellInSection:`, return the index of a row within a given section whose cell has the given value or checked state, respectively.

 #### Custom Data Source/Delegate Implementations
 In order to support static content declaration, `LMTableView` acts as its own data source and delegate.
 However, an application-specific data source may still be set on an `LMTableView` instance to override the default behavior.
 This allows the data source to provide some table content dynamically while relying on the table view to manage static content.